 Notice how the board ends are miter cut at an angle?
-This angle creates a vee line and creates visual interest.
+This angle creates a v-line and creates visual interest.

-This little guy is carefully inspecting the herringbone pattern of the bamboo floor.
+This little guy is carefully inspecting the herringbone pattern of the floor.
 Look closely where the board ends meet.
-The board ends aren’t mitered; they overlap.
+The board ends aren’t mitered; they actually overlap.

 That’s the difference between chevron and herringbone wood floor patterns.
 Now you know.
-It’s all in the miter cut and how that vee line is created.
+It’s all in the miter cut and how that v-line is created.

 The parquet flooring pattern started in France in the 1500s.
-The name comes from the French word “parquetry,” which translates to a small compartment.
-The installers would take little pieces of wood and fit them together to create geometric patterns.
+The name comes from the French word “parquetry,” which translates to ‘a small compartment’.
+The flooring installers would take little pieces of wood and fit them together to create geometric patterns.

-Using any of the above patterns will provide you with timeless beauty and enhance your home’s value.
+Using any of the above patterns will provide you with timeless beauty and is sure to enhance your home’s value.